 UA-141369524-4

-Buttermilk Biscuit (No Dairy) – Savory or Sweet
+Buttermilk Biscuit (No Dairy Vegan) – Savory or Sweet

 dairy-free buttermilk biscuit that's low-sugar.

-This gobble-friendly biscuit you can make in 30 minutes: one-bowl easy prep time, refrigerate, and then bake!
-And whether you make one or a dozen healthy and scrumptious biscuits, is up to you.
-It will take just as long.
+This gobble-friendly biscuit you can make in 30 minutes total including one-bowl easy prep time, refrigerating, and then baking!
+And whether you make one or a dozen healthy and scrumptious biscuits, it’s up to you.
+It will take about just as much time from start to finish.

-And you can use all pantry ingredients to make this healthy buttermilk biscuit.
-You can even make your own homemade coconut milk from pantry ingredients to use in the biscuits.
-Because there’s no actual buttermilk, that’s a dairy ingredient.
+And you can use all pantry ingredients to make this healthy buttermilk biscuit that’s dairy-free and Vegan.
+You can even make your own dairy-free homemade coconut milk from pantry ingredients to use in the biscuits.
+Because there’s no actual buttermilk (that’s a dairy ingredient) in this biscuit.

 No dairy needed — no butter, no milk.
 And even no egg needed.
 So it’s even more simple than the easiest of cakes.
-Or easy low-sugar cupcakes in my world.
+Or easy low-sugar cupcakes in my world of simple sweet treats.

-The buttermilk is non-dairy milk and vinegar, like almond milk and apple cider vinegar.
-But you can use coconut milk, other nut milks, oat milk, and/or white vinegar.
+The buttermilk is made from non-dairy milk and vinegar, where I chose almond milk and apple cider vinegar.
+And you can use the same, coconut milk, other nut milks, oat milk, and/or white vinegar as alternatives if you wish.

-Use which ingredient inspires you, and you already have on hand.
+Use which ingredient inspires you and that you already have on hand.

-Whether you make traditional savory or sweet buttermilk biscuit, you can use healthy and wholesome ingredients.
+Whether you choose to make traditional a savory or sweet buttermilk biscuit, you can use healthy and wholesome ingredients.

 There’s no added sugar needed.